 A method for assessing detailed structural components, ensuring accuracy, safety, and efficiency in identifying defects or vulnerabilities in critical assets like powerlines, antennas, and bridges.

 By using Gaussian Splatting, engineers and inspectors can create real-time, high-resolution 3D models of bridges, tunnels, and buildings.
-These models help in identifying cracks, wear and tear, and other structural concerns, reducing manual inspections and improving safety assessments.
+These models help in identifying cracks, wear and tear, and other structural concerns, reducing manual inspections, and improving safety assessments.
 Unlike other applications, data acquisition in structure inspection requires specialized sensors like thermal or ultrasonic imaging.
 Rendering focuses on both high detail and anomaly detection, with usability designed for field inspectors using AR and remote collaboration tools.

 Use Case 18.
 Enhanced GIS Visualization